Assessor Information

 • TTS can highlight instances of “wordiness”, redundancy, or repetition in writing.
 By listening to the text, writers can identify and revise areas where language can be streamlined and made more concise.

-• Text to speech is especially important for reviewing important written work created by speech dictation software, which can introduce word errors due to acoustic and speech quality reasons
+• Text to speech is especially important for reviewing text content created by speech dictation software, which can introduce word errors due to acoustic and speech quality reasons

 • Listening to text being read aloud can help writers maintain focus and concentration, particularly during long writing sessions.
 This can lead to increased productivity and better writing outcomes.